Summer Learning Internships in the Peruvian High Amazon

 - Send a brief statement about yourself, your interest in this internship and background for it to Prof. F. Apffel-Marglin at: firstname.lastname@example.org ; If possible state the level at which you want to engage during the internship.

-Deadline: May 15, 2014.
+- Deadline: May 15, 2014.

-Non-refundable deposit of $ 150 due on June 1st, 2014. (payment information will be forwarded after applicants have been selected) Full payment due on June 15, 2014.
+- Non-refundable deposit of $ 150 due on June 1st, 2014. (payment information will be forwarded after applicants have been selected) Full payment due on June 15, 2014.

 SCBR web site in English (also in Spanish and French):

 Accomodations in Casa la Sangapilla (the grounds of SCBR):